Email Warmup

 What's the best warm-up tool for agencies with lots of inboxes?

 Agencies usually run into per-mailbox pricing pain first.
-If you're connecting lots of client inboxes, an option like Mailivery tends to fit well because you can connect unlimited mailboxes on one plan and manage warm-up from a shared daily pool, instead of paying per inbox.
+If you're connecting lots of client inboxes, Mailivery tends to fit well because you can connect unlimited mailboxes on one plan and manage warm-up from a shared daily pool, instead of paying per inbox.
 If you only manage a small number of inboxes, per-mailbox pricing can still be fine.

 What's the best warm-up tool for a SaaS platform that wants to integrate warm-up?